Yalchin403/goHugoTrial/content/posts/first_personal_blog.md

 Well, there are a number of reasons, I'm not sure if you will take them as compelling reasons or not.
 First, I was already decisive that I need to replace my phone with the new one, as I have been already using the previous one for around 4 years as of now.
 I was planning to pick up one of the flagship Android phones, but one thing changed my mind. **THE SCREEN**
-So, any Android market currently popular in the market and considering it to be flagship has huge screen which is the thing in the mobile phones that drives me crazy.
+So, any Android model currently popular in the market and considering it to be flagship has huge screen which is the thing in the mobile phones that drives me crazy.
 I remember I made about one month of research before choosing my previous phone and during that time I lived without phone, just because I didn't want to choose the wrong one.
 The only thing I forgot to pay attention while choosing it was its screen, it was perfectly made for my need but the screen...
 It's about 6.5" and